CURRICULUM

 You’re based in Sweden, Finland, Norway, or Denmark.

-︎︎︎Images of ‘maps’ hand-made by Myriam Diatta in from doctoral research, Thinking Form: Bringing Together the Everyday and Black Ontoepistemologies, 2022; Monash University | Melbourne, Australia
+︎︎︎Images of ‘maps’ hand-made by Myriam Diatta in from doctoral research, Thinking Form: Bringing Together the Everyday and Black Ontoepistemologies, 2022; Monash University | Melbourne, Australia

 costs

-Travel costs to Aarhus, Denmark are covered by Nordic Otherwise.
+During its pilot year (2025), travel costs to Aarhus, Denmark are covered by Nordic Otherwise.
 Artists are provided with a 1500 euro stipend, two group dinners, and accomodation in Aarhus for 6 nights.

 site